 The role of the appraiser is to assess the doctor’s performance, provide feedback, and help the doctor develop a personal development plan.
 The appraisal regulations set by the GMC are designed to ensure that doctors provide safe, effective, and high-quality care to patients and require doctors to participate in annual appraisals and provide evidence of their ongoing professional development.

-If you are a practising doctor, and require help with a doctors appraisal, get in touch with Solas Healthcare.
+If you are a practicing doctor, and require help with a doctors appraisal, get in touch with Solas Healthcare.
 We provide excellent Responsible Officer services and can help you with your Doctors’ Appraisals and Revalidation.

 Frequently Asked Questions on Doctors Appraisal